krobelus/rate-experiments/README.md

 ==============

 When a proof is found to be incorrect, our tool outputs an incorrectness certificate in our modified SICK format.
-This certificate can be used by our tool `sick-check` to verify the incorrectness of the proof without doing any unit propagation.
+This certificate can be used by our tool `sick-check` to verify incorrectness of the proof without doing any unit propagation.
 Furthermore, the size of the incorrectness certificate is in practice linear in the size of the formula, while proofs are exponential.